 Development Aspect Objective Performance Criteria Floor Levels To minimise the damage to properties from flooding.
 To minimise risk to life from the inundation of properties.
-To minimise the economic cost to the community resulting from flooding. requirement. • Proposed building should not Car parking To minimise risk to life from the inundation of the basement and other car parking areas.
+To minimise the economic cost to the community resulting from flooding.
+Car parking To minimise risk to life from the inundation of the basement and other car parking areas.
 To minimise the damage to motor vehicles from flooding.
-To ensure that vehicles do not become moving debris during floods. vehicle damage by flooding. • The proposed garage or car park should not increase the likelihood of flooding on other developments, Building components and method To minimise the damage to building and structures during a flood event.
+To ensure that vehicles do not become moving debris during floods. should not increase the likelihood of flooding on other developments, Building components and method To minimise the damage to building and structures during a flood event.
 Buildings are to be designed and constructed to a standard that is compatible with the flood risk and will not result in significant structural or material damage during or after a flood event.

 Development Aspect Objective Performance Criteria Fencing To ensure that fencing does not result in any significant obstruction to the free flow of floodwaters.
-To ensure that fencing will remain safe during floods and not become moving debris. constructed in such a manner that it will not modify the flow of floodwaters and cause damage to Evacuation To ensure that there is no increase in risk to life to people in a flood event.
-The street of the property of Earthworks and building on flood prone land To ensure that the natural function of floodplains and overland flow paths to convey and store floodwater is not compromised.
+To ensure that fencing will remain safe during floods and not become moving debris. constructed in such a manner that it will not modify the flow of floodwaters and cause damage to Evacuation To ensure that there is no increase in risk to life to people in a flood event. · Earthworks and building on flood prone land To ensure that the natural function of floodplains and overland flow paths to convey and store floodwater is not compromised.
 Any earthworks or development proposal must be supported by a flood impact assessment report (refer Schedules - Chapter 9.5.4) from a qualified civil engineer.
 Storage of hazardous substances To prevent the potential spread of pollution from hazardous substances.
+The storage of products which, may be hazardous or pollute floodwaters, must be placed above the 1% AEP flood level plus 0.5m freeboard or placed within an area protected by bunds or levels such that no floodwaters can enter the bunded area.